 A rhinoplasty procedure usually takes anywhere from 90 minutes to 3 hours to perform.
-Often the anaesthetist uses a general anaesthetic to put you to sleep for the procedure, however, they can use local anaesthetic with sedation too.
+Often the anaesthetist uses a general anaesthetic to put you to sleep for the procedure; however, they can use local anaesthetic with sedation too.
 After the procedure is complete, patients may have to stay in the hospital for 1 or 2 nights.

 Patients will meet the BAAPS/BAPRAS surgeon to sign the consent form before the procedure takes place.
 This may happen at the pre-operative consultation or on the day of surgery.
 Although patients may be aware of the risks and complications, it's advised that patients read the consent form fully before signing.
-The surgeon may use a marker pen to draw some lines on the nose and may also ask for permission to take some before and after pictures.
+The surgeon may use a marker pen to draw some lines on the nose and ask for permission to take some before and after pictures.

 Patients will meet their anaesthetist on the day of the rhinoplasty surgery.
-They may decide to use a general anaesthetic to put the patient to sleep for the surgery or they may decide to use a local anaesthetic with sedation.
+They may decide to use a general anaesthetic to put the patient to sleep for the surgery, or they may decide to use a local anaesthetic with sedation.
 The choice of which to use will be made during the initial consultation.
 If they use a general anaesthetic, patients may feel drowsy for a while after.